augustinecyr/ssfworkshoprevision/README.md

 1. create a html page under templates
 2. create a model under /main/* folder
 3. create Person and PersonForm objects
+4. create a service named PersonService that returns Persons and add Persons